Should you get the new vaccine for shingles?

 Now there's Shingrix, FDA approved and endorsed by the CDC for patients 50 years and older.

-“They call it an adjutant vaccine, so it’s got another chemical in it.
-It kinda turbo charges the way it works.”
+"They call it an adjuvant vaccine, so it's got another chemical in it.
+It kinda turbo charges the way it works."

 This one says Dr. Brenner trumps the only other vaccine available, "One of the downsides of that vaccine, was that the older you got the less effective it was.
 This one is effective in 92 plus percent of cases at 50 and around 90 percent of cases over ninety."